-The realized/predicted values for Cu consistent with recent years of production and indicate a high-level reliability to the block model for the elements (0.1%).
-Cu, Au and Ag grade deviations for 2022 are within an acceptable relative precision.
+The realized/predicted values for Cu are consistent with recent years of production and indicate a high-level reliability to the block model for the elements (0.1%).
+Cu, Au and Ag grade deviations for 2023 are within an acceptable relative precision.

-For grade control, samples are taken from most blast holes within the ore zone to update the production block model (BLPR).
+For grade control, samples are taken from virtually all blast holes within the ore zone to update the production block model (BLPR).
 The grades of the mined-out ore are calculated from the production block model using the tonnage reported and surveyed monthly volumes of the pit.
-For long term planning and resource estimation the resource block model (BLPL) is used.
-During reconciliation the result from the plant is compared to both the BLPL and BLPR (Figure 11 and Figure 12).
+For long term planning and Mineral Resource estimation the planning/resource block model (BLPL) is used.
+During reconciliation the result from the plant is compared to both the BLPL and BLPR.